thomaswxu/11-767-Team-DST/labs/lab4-baselines.md

 **Embodied BERT: A Transformer Model for Embodied, Language-guided Visual Task Completion**

->  Embodied Bert (EmBERT) proposes a transformer based language conditioned task completion model for high dimension, multimodal inputs across multiple time steps.
+> - Embodied Bert (EmBERT) proposes a transformer based language conditioned task completion model for high dimension, multimodal inputs across multiple time steps.
 > It achieves a competitive score on the ALFRED Benchmark for interpreting grounded instructions for everyday tasks.
 > The model uses OSCAR as backbone for multimodal representations.
 One of the main insights from the paper is the use of Object centric navigation, which they show improves the model success rate.
 > Since transformers have a quadratic time complexity with input length, EmBERT makes use segment level recurrent action decoder that is useful to model long trajectories and reuse the segment level state.

-> We use ALFRED dataset to benchmark our work in vision language navigation, thus this related work provides us with some key ideas such as use of object centric representations, and recurrent action decoder, to improve on the success rates and latency on device
+> - We use ALFRED dataset to benchmark our work in vision language navigation, thus this related work provides us with some key ideas such as use of object centric representations, and recurrent action decoder, to improve on the success rates and latency on device

-**Vision-and-Language Navigation: Interpreting visually-grounded navigation instructions in real environments **
+**Vision-and-Language Navigation: Interpreting visually-grounded navigation instructions in real environments**

-> Vision language navigation is an important field that enables embodied agents such as robots, autonomous vehicles to interact with and navigate their environment based on natural language instructions.
+> - Vision language navigation is an important field that enables embodied agents such as robots, autonomous vehicles to interact with and navigate their environment based on natural language instructions.
 It can be formulated as a visually grounded seq2seq task.
 > Previous work focused on rendered image instructions, where the image variations was limited, thus the overall navigation instruction variations were also limited.
 This paper proposes a new dataset: Room2Room (R2R) which uses real life images to train models, thus enabling models to generalise to unseen environments and image variations.
 > Another contribution of this work is the Matterport3D simulator, which enables use of real life pixels and 3d maps to run navigation simulations.
 > The work also provides a Seq2Seq model baseline which encodes the language instructions with an LSTM and images with ResNet-152, and predicts the action for next step with help of attention mechanism.

-> This work provides an important dataset for benchmarking vision language navigation models, and also provides a simulator to train VLN models.
+> - This work provides an important dataset for benchmarking vision language navigation models, and also provides a simulator to train VLN models.
 We may consider using this dataset in the future to benchmark our work.

 2: Baselines
 ----